osharuda/home-lab-easy-kit/README.md

 - `OpenOCD`: Open On-Chip Debugger project required to debug firmware.
 Optionally it may be used to flash firmware, or to debug it from your favorite IDE.
 Install `openocd` package.
 More information on OpenOCD project is [here](http://openocd.org/).
 - `ST-LINK/V2 tools`: This software is required to flash and debug firmware.
 Install `stlink-tools` package.
 More information is [here]()
 - `i2c-tools`: are very useful during work with i2c bus.
 Install `i2c-tools` package.
-- `doxygen`: Doxygen is required to generate documentaion for firmware and software parts of the project.
+- `doxygen`: Doxygen is required to generate documentation for firmware and software parts of the project.
 Install `doxygen` package.
 More information on Doxygen may be found [here](https://www.doxygen.nl/index.html).
+- `ncurses` : This library is used for minimal terminal interface used by Home Lab Easy Kit monitor.
+Install `libncurses-dev` package.
 - `python3`: Required to run Customizer, which is written using Python3.
 Python3 should be a part of the operational system.

 ## Usage instructions